mongodb/mongo-spark/README.md

 mongo-spark provides a connector for Spark which allows MongoDB to be used as an input source for RDDs as well as providing options to write RDDs to MongoDB.

+It also provides integration with Spark SQL, including schema inference and document to row mapping.

 ## Features

 * Use MongoDB collections from standalone, replica set, or sharded configurations as input for RDDs.
+* Filter source data with aggregation.
 * Write RDDs to MongoDB collections.
-* Filter source data with aggregation.
+* Infer Spark SQL schemas for Mongo collections.
+* Map documents to Spark SQL rows.

 ## Building